BAI: Beck Anxiety Inventory

 Theoretical Foundation

-While Beck is best known for his cognitive model of depression, his work on anxiety emphasized the role of threat perception and danger-related cognitions.
-The BAI reflects this theoretical perspective by including both:
+While Beck is best known for his cognitive model of depression, his work on anxiety emphasized threat perception and danger-related cognitions.
+The BAI reflects this perspective by combining physical symptoms of autonomic arousal, the body’s preparation for danger (heart racing, sweating, trembling), with cognitive-perceptual symptoms of fear and threat appraisal (fear of dying, fear of losing control, feeling terrified).

 Key Features